Entertainment & Special Event Insurance — Kelly Insurance Group

 LIVESTREAM & HYBRID EVENTS

 Hip hop events with a live streaming or pay-per-view component alongside in-person attendance.
-Media liability, equipment failure coverage, and broadcast errors & omissions are specific coverage needs for hybrid event formats.
+Media liability, equipment-failure coverage, and broadcast errors & omissions become specific considerations for hybrid formats.

 🔥